JuliaPy/SymPy.jl/docs/src/introduction.md

 ```

- One caveat is that `Sym` can not create a variable from a function name in Base.

 The `sympify` function is used by SymPy to convert arbitrary expressions to a type useful within SymPy.
 It too can be used to create variables (and more):